Pretriangulated 2-representations via dg algebra 1-morphisms: Generalities

 In this section, we discuss the passage from dg categories to triangulated categories in the setup used for this paper.

 Let $\C$ be a dg category.
-We denote the {\bf homotopy category} of $\C$ by $\K(\C)$ and recall that $\K(\C)$ has the same objects as $\C$ but morphism spaces are given by $0$-th cohomology, i.e.
+We denote the \textbf{homotopy category} of $\C$ by $\K(\C)$ and recall that $\K(\C)$ has the same objects as $\C$ but morphism spaces are given by $0$-th cohomology, i.e.

 It follows that if $\C$ is pretriangulated, then $\K(\C)$ is a triangulated category, see \cite[\S 1, Proposition~2]{BK}, \cite[Section~2.2]{Ke1}.
-A dg functor $F\colon\C\to \D$ induces a functor $\K(F)\colon \K(\C)\to \K(\D)$.
+A dg functor $F\colon\C\to \DD$ induces a functor $\K(F)\colon \K(\C)\to \K(\DD)$.
 The functor $\K(\ov{F})$ is a \emph{triangle functor} (also called exact functor of triangulated categories) \cite[\S 3]{BK}.
 Moreover, a dg natural transformation $\tau\colon F\to G$ between two dg functors descends to a natural transformation $\K(\tau)\colon \K(F)\to \K(G)$.

-We say that a morphism $f\colon X\to Y$ is a {\bf homotopy isomorphism} if it descends to an isomorphism in $\K(\C)$.
+We say that a morphism $f\colon X\to Y$ is a \textbf{homotopy isomorphism} if it descends to an isomorphism in $\K(\C)$.

-A dg functor $F\colon \C\to \D$ is (part of) a {\bf quasi-equivalence} if it induces quasi-isomorphisms (i.e., isomorphisms in all cohomological degrees) between $\Hom_\C(X,Y)$ and $\Hom_{\D}(FX,FY)$ for any pair of objects $X,Y$ in $\C$ \emph{and} $\K(F)$ is an equivalence of categories \cite[Section~2.3]{Ke}.
-Note that if $\C$ and $\D$ are both pretriangulated, closure under shifts implies that $\Hom_\C(X,Y)\to \Hom_{\D}(FX,FY)$ being a quasi-isomorphism for all $X,Y\in\C$ is equivalent to $\K(F)$ being fully faithful.
+A dg functor $F\colon \C\to \DD$ is (part of) a \textbf{quasi-equivalence} if, for any pair of objects $X,Y$ in $\C$, it induces quasi-isomor\-phisms (i.e., isomorphisms in all cohomological degrees) between $\Hom_\C(X,Y)$ and $\Hom_{\DD}(FX,FY)$ \emph{and} $\K(F)$ is an equivalence of categories \cite[Section~2.3]{Ke}.
+Note that if $\C$ and $\DD$ are both pretriangulated, closure under shifts implies that $\Hom_\C(X,Y)\to \Hom_{\DD}(FX,FY)$ being a quasi-isomorphism for all $X,Y\in\C$ is equivalent to $\K(F)$ being fully faithful.

-Given a dg category $\C$, a morphism $f\colon M\to N$ of dg $\C$-modules is a {\bf quasi-isomorphism} if $\del(f)=0$ and $f$ induces a quasi-isomorphism $f(X)\colon N(X)\to M(X)$ for each object $X$ of $\C$.
-The {\bf derived category} $\D(\C\dgmod)$ is the localization of the category $\Z(\C\dgmod)$ of dg morphisms (or, equivalently, of $\K(\C\dgmod)$), see Section \ref{dgsect}, by the set of quasi-isomorphisms \cite[Section~3.2]{Ke}.
+Given a dg category $\C$, a morphism $f\colon M\to N$ of dg $\C$-modules is a \textbf{quasi-isomor\-phism} if $\del(f)=0$ and $f$ induces a quasi-isomorphism $f(X)\colon N(X)\to M(X)$ for each object $X$ of $\C$.
+The \textbf{derived category} $\DD(\C\dgmod)$ is the localization of the category $\Z(\C\dgmod)$ of dg morphisms (or, equivalently, of $\K(\C\dgmod)$), see Section \ref{dgsect}, by the all quasi-isomorphisms \cite[Section~3.2]{Ke}.
 The derived category can also be defined as the Verdier quotient of $\K(\C\dgmod)$ by the full subcategory of acyclic modules.
-Here, a $\C$-module $M$ is {\bf acyclic} if the complex $M(X)$ is acyclic for any object $X$ of $\C$ \cite[Section~2.2]{Or1}.
+Here, a $\C$-module $M$ is \textbf{acyclic} if the complex $M(X)$ is acyclic for any object $X$ of $\C$ \cite[Section~2.2]{Or1}.